Long-Short Ensemble Network for Bipolar Manic-Euthymic State Recognition Based on Wrist-worn Sensors: Feature Extraction

 \subsection{Heart Rate Variability Feature Set}

 The sample entropy (SampEn) was extracted to measure the level of predictability in successive NN intervals~\cite{shaffer_hrv_features}.
 The standard deviation of the NN intervals (SDNN)~\cite{shaffer_hrv_features} was also calculated.
-Note that popular features such as RMSSD~\cite{shaffer_hrv_features} and LF/HF ratio~\cite{shaffer_hrv_features} were not considered as they are particularly noisy when computed from a PPG signal~\cite{scientific_reports_hrv_ppg_error}.
-Consequently, the feature set extracted for the HRV is as follows:
+Note that popular features such as the root mean square of successive differences (RMSSD)~\cite{shaffer_hrv_features} and Low-Frequency/High-Frequency ratio~\cite{shaffer_hrv_features} were not considered as they are particularly noisy when computed from a PPG signal~\cite{scientific_reports_hrv_ppg_error}.
+Consequently, the feature set extracted for the Heart Rate Variability (HRV) is as follows: